eaprelsky/infodynamics/book/00_introduction.md

 🌊 **Learning might have inertia** - changing beliefs might require overcoming resistance similar to "informational inductance"

-🥋 **Flow might be guided** - like directing energy in martial arts, we might be able to optimize information transmission
+🎯 **Flow might be guided** - like optimizing systems in engineering, we might be able to improve information transmission

 ## The Promise